 This analysis focuses on the main points to consider and provides a few examples of how this charge will apply.

-The LA creates a ceiling on the benefits value that can be built up by members of registered pension schemes whilst continuing to benefit from tax relief.
-If the benefits value when they are taken exceeds the LA the difference between the two is subject to the LAC.
-The LAC can be applied in either of two ways or a combination of both depending on how the excess benefits value above the LA is taken.
+The lifetime allowance is the maximum value of benefits that can be built up by members of registered pension schemes whilst continuing to benefit from tax relief.
+If the benefits value when they are taken is more than the lifetime allowance the difference between the two is subject to the lifetime allowance charge.
+The lifetime allowance charge can be applied in one of two ways or a combination of both depending on how the excess benefits value above the lifetime allowance is taken.
 The charge is:

-Joe reached his normal retirement date on the 6 April 2018 and had a benefits value of £2.5 million.
-He had no LA protection; a tax-free lump sum (TFC) entitlement of 25% and he wanted to take his the income element by drawdown and the excess benefits over the LA as cash.
+Joe reached his normal retirement date on the 6 April 2022 and had a benefits value of £2.5 million.
+He had no lifetime allowance protection; a tax-free lump sum (TFC) entitlement of 25% and he wanted to take the income element by drawdown and the excess benefits over the lifetime allowance as cash.
 The tax charge would have been as follows:

 *TFC is the lesser of:

-Frank reached his normal retirement date on the 6 April 2018 and had a benefits value of £2 million.
-He had no LA protection; a tax-free lump sum (TFC) entitlement of 25% and he wanted to take his the income element by drawdown and the excess benefits over the LA as income.
+Frank reached his normal retirement date on the 6 April 2022 and had a benefits value of £2 million.
+He had no lifetime allowance protection; a tax-free lump sum (TFC) entitlement of 25% and he wanted to take the income element by drawdown and the excess benefits over the lifetime allowance as income.
 The tax charge would have been as follows:

 *TFC is the lesser of:

-In this example Frank received a total lump sum of £263,750 with his remaining benefits value of £1.5 million being used to purchase an income.
-A LAC of £236,250 was paid.
+In this example Frank received a total lump sum of £268,275 with his remaining benefits value of £1.5 million being used to purchase an income.
+A lifetime allowance charge of £231,725 was paid.

-If you need them we have more complicated LAC case studies which you may find helpful.
+If you need them we have more complicated lifetime allowance charge case studies which you may find helpful.

 The information provided is based on our current understanding of the relevant legislation and regulations and may be subject to alteration as a result of changes in legislation or practice.
 Also it may not reflect the options available under a specific product which may not be as wide as legislations and regulations allow.